RyanPeterThomas/SCMS_Project4_Group2/README.md

 1.  run file 'test_dobotandcam.m' or file 'dobotandcam_V1.m'

-    These files initialise the DoBot in ROS and start video capture from the webcam.
+    These files initialize the DoBot in ROS and start video capture from the webcam.
     It moves the DoBot into varying positions via a joint angle input and captures greyscale images at each pose.
     The files output a directory folder with each captured image for its adjacent position.
     Each file includes differing poses and image capture positions.